a-finance-bro/wtwow-hush/README.md

 # WTWOW HUSH v1.0
 **Hiding Unwanted Site Hints**

 WTWOW HUSH is a Chrome Extension designed to enhance your privacy by obfuscating inactive tabs.
-Whether you're working in a public space like an airport or screen-sharing in a meeting, HUSH ensures that your browsing habits remain private by disguising your tabs as common, innocuous websites.
+Whether you're working in a public space like an airport or screen-sharing in a meeting, HUSH ensures that your browsing habits remain private by disguising your tabs as common, innocuous websites, and removing PII such as emails and search queries from tab titles.

 ## Features